강의

 • "I received feedback in the review, but I don't have a clear sense of exactly where I need to make changes."

-Ambiguous Requirements: Junior developers often receive unclear requirements in projects.
+Ambiguous Requirements: New developers often receive unclear requirements in projects.
 For example, when given vague instructions like "create a widget," they become confused about what specific functionality needs to be implemented.
 According to developer-focused blogs, new hires experience confusion due to "vague instructions" and lack of sufficient guidance (codeanywhere.com).

 Communication Gap: Without sufficient domain knowledge or business context, it's impossible to accurately identify the core issues in requirements.
-The development community also points out that lack of domain knowledge leads to requirement misunderstandings (kedin.com), which in turn results in incorrect implementations and rework.
+The development community also points out that lack of domain knowledge leads to requirement misunderstandings (kedin.com), which in turn results in incorrect implementation and rework.

 📌 What You'll Learn in This Course